zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 if __name__ == "__main__":
     training_pipeline()

+# In the YAML the same can be done, in this case the
+#  passing to the decorators is not needed
+# model_version:
+  # name: flower_detection
+  # license: "Apache 2.0"
+  # description: "A classification model for the iris dataset."

 ```

 The above will estabilish a **link between all artifacts that pass through this ZenML pipeline and this model**.
 This includes the **technical model** which is what comes out of the `svc_trainer` step.
 You will be able to see all associated artifacts and pipeline runs all within one view.